mickaelo/covid-highcharts/README.md

 # React - Elastic Search - Node js - Kibana

-# Quick app to fetch openData on covid, inject in ES database and display it through Highcharts library in the frontend.
+Quick app to fetch openData on covid, inject in ES database and display it through Highcharts library in the frontend.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start` in the root folder
+### `npm start` in the MAIN folder

 It will run the node server to get access to the different api calls

-### `npm start` in the react folder
+### `npm start` in the REACT folder

 It will run the react app on the 3000 port